Free Pinellas County Public Records: Arrests, Criminal, Marital

 Both marriage and divorce records are part of Pinellas County public records.
 They are managed by the Clerk of Court in Pinellas County and are freely available for anyone to view.
 There are a few ways to check these records.

-Lookup Marriage Records via the Pinellas County Clerk of Court
+Find Marital Records via the Pinellas County Clerk of Court

 However, only records from November 2003 onwards are available on the website – people will have to contact the Clerk’s office for older records.
 These records may only be available in paper or microfilm format and the searcher can only view them in person.